 Defined by the Higher Education Act of 1965, HBCUs were established prior to 1964, with the principal mission of educating black Americans and are accredited by a nationally recognized accrediting agency or association determined by the U.S. Secretary of Education to be a reliable authority as to the quality of training offered.
 Currently, there are 91 HBCUs identified in the Clearinghouse data.
-Because coverage of HBCU enrollment in Clearinghouse data varies by institutional sector, national HBCU enrollment counts are weighted by the inverse of HBCU coverage within each sector to produce undergraduate and graduate enrollment counts.
-In recent years, institutions reporting their enrollments in time for inclusion in this report have represented a declining share of all HBCU enrollments, resulting in slightly larger weights applied.
+Because coverage of HBCU enrollment in Clearinghouse data varies by institutional sector, national HBCU enrollment counts are weighted by the inverse of HBCU coverage within each sector to produce undergraduate and graduate enrollment estimates.
+Please note that the Fall 2024 CTEE applied a different methodology (based on a panel of institutions) to account for variability in HBCU institution submissions, due to lower coverage last fall.